 I certify that I have completed this examination without any unauthorized assistance from any person, source, text, or device.

 All course texts and materials are ordered through the library.
-Emily Butler Waters, assistant librarian, processes the orders and stores the books for the start of each semester.
+Emily Butler Waters, assistant dean of the library and archives, coordinates the orders each semester.
 Please place your orders in a timely fashion and collect your course texts at the beginning of the semester.
 It is recommended that you hand out just the first book for the semester, as some students may drop the course.
 Ask students who drop the course to return the book, so you have it on hand for students who add the course.

-Additional course materials may be left on reserve with Darryl Hartshorne, circulation manager.
+Additional course materials may be left on reserve with the library circulation manager.
 Be sure to indicate whether the material is for in-house only or overnight reserve.

 Classrooms in 1726 Locust Street

 Information on 1726 Locust Street classrooms will be provided closer to the reopening of the building in January 2022.

 Classrooms in Lenfest Hall

 Classrooms are equipped with computers, CD/DVD systems, projectors, and screens, as well as wi-fi.
 The keyboard and mouse are stored in a box within the classroom lectern; for access to that box and to the cabinet containing system components, please sign out the appropriate key from the Lenfest Hall guard’s desk—and return the key to the guard’s desk after your class.
 To sign out a set of keys for the academic year, contact Nan Alderson, senior director of facility operations.